-If they continued contributing for twenty years, they’d have nearly $200,000.
+If they continue contributing for twenty years, they’d have nearly $200,000.

-$200,000 would be a nice addition to an early retirement fund or paid-for house, but instead, college graduates are giving their hard-earned money to lenders.
+Having $200,000 is a nice addition to an early retirement fund or paid-for house.
+But instead, most college graduates are giving their hard-earned money to lenders.

 3. What Percentage of College Graduates Have Student Loans?

-To add to their financial difficulties, as recently as 2015 nearly 45% of college graduates held jobs that don’t require degrees, meaning they’re probably earning lower incomes that make it tough to pay on their student loans and have enough money to provide for rent, food, and other costs.
+To add to their financial difficulties, as recently as 2019 nearly 73% of college graduates held jobs that don’t require degrees.

 4. What Percentage of the Debt Was from Undergraduate Degrees vs Graduate Degrees?